openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``utility-tasks.bbclass``
 =========================

-The ``utility-tasks`` class provides support for various "utility" type tasks that are applicable to all recipes, such as :ref:`ref-tasks-clean` and
+The :ref:`utility-tasks <ref-classes-utility-tasks>` class provides support for various "utility" type tasks that are applicable to all recipes, such as :ref:`ref-tasks-clean` and
 :ref:`ref-tasks-listtasks`.